NYUCCL/psiTurk/doc/configure_databases.rst

 Overall we think this is pretty cool and nicely leverages the fact that you already got a Amazon Web Services account when you signed up to use Amazon Mechanical Turk!
-However, remember, this can incur hosting charges.
+However, remember, this **can incur hosting charges**.
 We have set things up so that this process creates very small, very simple RDS instances (which are the cheapest kind).
 However, leaving an instance running -- or multiple instances -- for a really long time can incur service charges which will be billed to your account by Amazon at the